-- Efficiencies Efficiencies will be investigated in operating expenditure to support capital works expenditure or through strategic procurement activities (where like activities are 'bundled up'). - Growth Higher than projected growth in assessments (above the 1.0% included for FY 2025 and 0.5% p.a. for future years of the LTFP). - Timing A review of strategic priorities has been undertaken by the Executive Leadership Team further to consultation across the organisation in the development of the Strategic Work Program.
-The organisation's capacity to deliver has been considered. - Commercial Partnerships / Grant Funding Seek greater contributions from others to fund current activities / additional projects. - Borrowings In line with our Treasury Management Policy the intent is to have an optimal structure that ensures that the net interest costs associated with borrowing and investing are reasonably likely to be minimised on average over the longer term.

-Grant Revenue - Attracting further grant revenue will improve ratios if used to fund works already in LTFP.
-It should be noted that from FY 2028 onwards the implementation of the Sport, Recreation & Open Space Strategy (SROSS) this is assumed to be supported by matching grant funding.
+- Efficiencies Efficiencies will be investigated in operating expenditure to support capital works expenditure or through strategic procurement activities (where like activities are 'bundled up'). - Growth Higher than projected growth in assessments (above the 1.11% included for FY 2025 and 0.5% p.a. for future years of the LTFP). - Timing A review of strategic priorities has been undertaken by the Executive Leadership Team further to consultation across the organisation in the development of the Strategic Work Program.
+The organisation's capacity to deliver has been considered. - Commercial Partnerships/Grant Funding Seek greater contributions from others to fund current activities/additional projects. - Borrowings In line with our Treasury Management Policy the intent is to have an optimal structure that ensures that the net interest costs associated with borrowing and investing are reasonably likely to be minimised on average over the longer term. - Grant Revenue Attracting further grant revenue will improve ratios if used to fund works already in LTFP.
+It should be noted that from FY 2028 onwards the implementation of the Sport, Recreation & Open Space Strategy (SROSS) is assumed to be supported by matching grant funding.
+Refer to the Exclusions section on the next page for assumptions for Roads to Recovery funding.